Skip to content

 Where does Kemira want to grow?

-Kemira has expressed interest to grow in water treatment applications, also via acquisitions.
 Firstly, possible acquisitions could be related to market consolidation in Kemira’s more mature markets in EMEA and North America, where Kemira already has a strong presence.
 Secondly, new technologies and competencies could be also be possible as these would complement Kemira’s current product offering of coagulants and polymers to its water treatment customers.
 Thirdly, Kemira could also look at possible acquisition targets in the APAC market to strengthen its presence there.
 Currently Kemira has only a small presence in the growing APAC water treatment market.

 Where does Kemira operate and what are the most important countries by sales?

-Revenue split by country:
+Revenue split by country in 2025

 Is Kemira’s business seasonal or cyclical?